-- The Nomination Committee is mandated to review the structure, size and diversity of the Board annually, and to identify and, in accordance with the Board Nomination Policy and the Board Diversity Policy, nominate suitable candidates for the Board’s consideration and recommendation to shareholders for consideration.
-In the selection process, the Nomination Committee, while adopting HKEX’s Equal Opportunities Policy, makes reference to criteria including, inter alia:
+- The Nomination and Governance Committee is mandated to review the structure, size and diversity of the Board annually, and to identify and, in accordance with the Board Nomination Policy and the Board Diversity Policy, nominate suitable candidates for the Board’s consideration and recommendation to shareholders for consideration.
+In the selection process, the Nomination and Governance Committee, while adopting HKEX’s Equal Opportunities Policy, makes reference to criteria including, inter alia:

 - reputation for integrity, accomplishment and experience in the financial services sector, in particular, in the securities, commodities and futures markets and the clearing business

 - potential time commitment for the Board/committee responsibilities

 - diversity in all its aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service